barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 .. note::

-    The bundles you define need to have corresponding webpacke'd model files in ``$GMT_LOCAL/lib/js``.
+    The bundles you define need to have corresponding webpack model files in ``$GMT_LOCAL/lib/js``.
 You will need to copy these files on your own.

 After you've done this, download the Mac App